8.3.3. Peak finding in a stellar image#

 from astropy.nddata import CCDData

-from astropy.stats import sigma_clipped_stats, gaussian_sigma_to_fwhm, SigmaClip
+from astropy.stats import sigma_clipped_stats, SigmaClip

 from astropy.visualization.mpl_normalize import AsymmetricPercentileInterval, ImageNormalize